-The success of the IB Diploma programme at Worth School speaks for itself: in the last 12 years we have become an established IB school with excellent results – with an average of 35.8 points in 2016.
+The success of the IB Diploma programme at Worth School speaks for itself: in the last 13 years we have become an established IB school with excellent results – with a five-year average of 37 points (compared to 30.2 globally).
 A new Pre-IB course is available for Year 11 non-UK students.

 The IB programme allows students to rise to the challenge of a rigorous and demanding course and develop into open-minded, caring and knowledgeable citizens who cherish the challenges of an increasingly global perspective.